Frequently Asked Questions

 What does The Butler Center do for LGBTQ students and awareness around queer issues?

-The mission of The Butler Center is to strengthen and sustain an affirming, inclusive, and just campus environment that supports students of all gender identities and sexual orientations.
-We do this by providing support, advocacy, and education.
+The mission of The Butler Center is to strengthen and sustain an affirming, inclusive, and just campus environment that supports students of all gender identities, gender expressions, and sexual orientations.
+We do this by:

-- Advocates campus-wide to ensure that we have a safe and inclusive campus environment
+- Advocating campus-wide to ensure that we have a safe and inclusive campus environment

-- Provides social events for queer and ally students, faculty, staff, and alumni
+- Providing social events for queer and ally students, faculty, staff, and alumni

-- Directly advises and supports queer life student organizations and student initiatives around issues of gender and sexuality
+- Directly advising and supporting queer life student organizations and student initiatives around issues of gender and sexuality

-- Provides resources about LGBTQIA+ subjects through materials, handouts, and books
+- Providing resources about LGBTQIA+ subjects through materials, handouts, and books

-- Maintains membership to the Consortium of Higher Education Lesbian Gay Bisexual Transgender Resource Professionals and attends conferences and workshops annually to learn about innovative practices in higher education and social justice
+- Maintaining membership to the Consortium of Higher Education Lesbian Gay Bisexual Transgender Resource Professionals and attends conferences and workshops annually to learn about innovative practices in higher education and social justice

 What resources are available for queer students?

 If you’re looking for queer-related support or social opportunities, CC has plenty to offer you.
-There queer- and ally- focused student organizations working as part of the Queer Community Coalition (Queer CC).
+There are queer and ally focused Butler Groups, as well as other queer and ally student organizations outside of The Butler Center.
 Some organizations are support-related, while others organize social events.

 There are many faculty and staff resources at CC, who can offer support and point you in the direction of on- and off- campus resources.
 For a list of faculty and staff who identify as LGBTQ or ally resources visit our Community page.